objcio/thinking-in-swiftui-qa/README.md

 In this repository we'll take questions for our weekly Q&A session during the pre-release phase of our book [Thinking in SwiftUI](https://www.objc.io/books/thinking-in-swiftui/).
 Feel free to submit a question by opening an issue, and we'll try to answer it in the weekly stream.

-The next live stream is scheduled for [Friday the 14th of July at 18:00 CEST (9am PST)](https://youtube.com/live/QpgXRLZ5bVc?)
+The next live stream is scheduled for [Friday the 25th of August at 18:00 CEST (9am PST)](https://youtube.com/live/2JP0Of8PxyE)

 Thanks!